 Stream processing becomes an important paradigm for processing data at high speed and large scale.
 As opposed to traditional batch processing that is designed for static data, stream processing treats data as a continuous stream, and processes every item in the stream in real-time.
-For scalability, we can make stream processing distributed, by processing streaming data in parallel through multiple processes (or workers) or threads.
+For scalability, we can make stream processing distributed, by processing streaming items in parallel through multiple processes (or workers) or threads.

 Given that failures can happen at any time and at any worker in a distributed environment, fault tolerance is a critical requirement in distributed stream processing.
 In particular, streaming algorithms often keep internal states in main memory, which is fast but unreliable.
-Also, streaming data is generated continuously in real-time, and will become unavailable after being processed.
-Thus, we need to provide fault tolerance guarantees for both internal states and streaming data.
-One approach is to issue regular backups for internal states and streaming data, so that when failures happen, they can recover from backups and resume processing as normal without any error.
-However, frequent backups can incur significant network and disk I/Os, thereby compromising the stream processing performance.
-Some stream processing systems (e.g., S4 [44] and Storm [55]) aim for best-effort fault tolerance to trade accuracy for performance, but can incur unbounded errors and hence compromise the correctness of outputs.
+Also, streaming items are generated continuously in real-time, and will become unavailable after being processed.
+Thus, we need to provide fault tolerance guarantees for both internal states and streaming items.
+Most existing stream processing systems (e.g., Spark Streaming [80] and Apache Flink [19]) support error-free fault tolerance and exactly-once message delivery semantics.
+They issue regular backups for both internal states and streaming items, so that when failures happen, they can recover from the most recent backup and resume processing as normal.
+However, frequent backups incur significant network and disk I/Os, thereby degrading stream processing performance.
+Some stream processing systems (e.g., Storm [73] and Heron [45]) support best-effort fault tolerance and at-mostonce message delivery semantics to trade recovery accuracy for performance, but the drawback is that they can incur unbounded errors that compromise the correctness of outputs when recovering from failures.